Skip to content

 allow_url = false

-• enable — Whether to declare Elicitation capability.
+• enable — Whether to enable the Elicitation capability declaration.
 Default: disabled

 • allow_form — Whether to allow form-mode Elicitation.
 Default: enabled